Kansas' Leaders in Uterine Fibroid Treatment

 The interventional radiologists at The University of Kansas Hospital specialize in uterine fibroid embolization as a treatment for fibroids.
 If you have been diagnosed with fibroids, please call (913) 588-1030 or request an appointment online to schedule a visit at our interventional radiology clinic in Kansas City and Overland Park.

-Fibroid specialists don't know the cause of uterine fibroids, but research and clinical experience point to some of the following factors:
+Fibroid specialists don't know the exact cause of uterine fibroids, but research and clinical experience point to some of the following factors:

 - Hormone Production - The two hormones that stimulate the development of the uterine lining during each menstrual cycle in preparation for pregnancy, estrogen, and progesterone, appear to promote the growth of fibroids.
 Fibroids contain more estrogen and progesterone receptors than normal uterine muscle cells do.
 Fibroids also tend to shrink post-menopause because of a decrease in hormone production.

 - Changes in Genetics - Many fibroids will contain changes in genes that differ from those in normal uterine muscle cells.